 English Language and Literature Advising

-Students are encouraged to discuss their academic program and related concerns with an English department advisor.
+Students are encouraged to discuss their academic program and related concerns with an English concentration advisor.
 Appointments are scheduled on the English Department's website under academic advising.
-For questions of immediate concern or general questions about the major, students may speak with the Undergraduate Administrator by phoning 734.764.6330 or by coming to 3187 Angell Hall.
+For questions of immediate concern or general questions about the concentration, students may speak with the Undergraduate Administrator by phoning 734.764.6330 or by coming to 3187 Angell Hall.

 Peer Advising Program

 The English Undergraduate Office offers Peer Advising hours where students can come in and ask questions about the various programs, and declare their concentration while getting a student’s perspective on what it’s like to be an English concentrator.
 Check on the website or in the main office for their advising hours.

 NELP is a University of Michigan academic program that takes place off campus during the Spring half-term.
 U-M faculty and other instructors teach the courses, and students earn regular U-M credit.
 The program takes place at Camp Wohelo on Sebago Lake in Maine.
 For six and a half weeks, 40 students and 13 U-M instructors live and work together closely, reading New England authors, writing, and exploring the New England countryside, its people, culture, and history.